You are here

 Entrepreneurship and Competitiveness in Latin America (ECLA) is an executive program created by Columbia Business School for entrepreneurs of midsized Latin American companies who seek specialized education to compete in today’s changing global environment.

-The 13 months program (a combination of in-classroom training and distance learning) provides the participants with the skills and direction necessary to implement and lead change within their organizations and prepares them for success across borders.
+The 13-month program (a combination of in-classroom training and distance learning) provides participants with the skills and direction necessary to implement and lead change within their organizations and prepares them for success across borders.

-Divided in 2 phases: “improving efficiency” and “business growth planning”, the program is designed to put learning into immediate practical application.
-Each company is required to complete a project for each phase where, in conjunction with an advisor they identify an issue, develop and implement a solution and show the results to the rest of the ECLA class and faculty.
+The program is divided in two phases: “improving efficiency” and “business growth planning,” both designed to put learning into immediate practical application.
+Each company is required to complete a project for each phase where, in conjunction with an advisor, they identify an issue, develop and implement a solutio,n and show the results to the rest of the ECLA class and faculty.

 In addition, as part of the curriculum, participants go on a study tour to a country with strong entrepreneurial activity (South Korea in 2011, Israel in 2013).